joinpursuit/Pursuit-Core-iOS/resources/vocabulary.md

 - **argument**: An input passed to a function in a call to it, related to parameter.
 A function can take zero, one or many arguments.
 Most languages also provide a way to pass a variable number of arguments.

+- **branch 1.** - A path of execution in a program.
+- **branch 2. ** - In `git`, a branch is a named pointer to a specific commit.
+It's a tool we use to maintain more than one version of a codebase in the same repo.
+[What a branch is - Git](https://git-scm.com/book/en/v1/Git-Branching-What-a-Branch-Is).

 - **cache** - A hardware or software component that stores data so future requests for that data can be served faster.
 The data stored in a cache might be the result of an earlier computation, or the duplicate of data stored elsewhere

 - **client** - The client side of a client-server architecture.
 Typically, a client is an application that runs on a personal computer or workstation and relies on a server to perform some operations.
 The communication between client and server takes place using HTTP.